dimfeld/earnings-trade-scheduler/README.md

 There isn't an easy way to generate this CSV right now, but if you scan by strategy you can then export the results by setting a breakpoint in `datatables.js` where it has all the results and running some Javascript in the console to print the results.

-The CSV should have this format: `symbol,wins,losses,win_rate,avg_trade_return,total_return,backtest_length,next_earnings,strategy`.
+The CSV should have this format: `symbol,wins,losses,win_rate,avg_trade_return,total_return,backtest_length,next_earnings,prev_earnings_result,strategy`.
 The last column is the strategy name, which you'll need to fill in yourself, and the other columns are the raw data.

 The `strategy` column should be one of these values depending on the strategy you're exporting: